sourabhkv/ytdl/README.md

 |Portable Installer|[Youtube-dl GUI Portable.zip](https://github.com/sourabhkv/ytdl/releases/latest/download/Youtube-dl.GUI.Portable.zip)|

 ⚠️ Note : Some browsers may block this download because of lack of certificate , select keep anyway
+        : Updates will be delivered automatically.
+Latest 2 releases will be supported for updates.